maritimeconnectivity/maritimeconnectivity.net/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Maritime Connectivity Platform's documentation!
+Maritime Connectivity Platform (MCP) documentation
 ==========================================================

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   gettingStarted
+   basicConcept
+   terminology
+   reference